Registration for the 2019-2020 school year is closed.

 - Students in grades 9-12 will enter the High School Division.

 - Students may enter as many original compositions as they wish, but can only enter once in each category.
-(Instrumental Solo, Instrumental Ensemble, Instrumental Jazz, Collaborative Solo, Collaborative Ensemble, Piano Solo, Vocal Solo, Vocal Ensemble, Vocal Jazz)
+(Instrumental Solo, Instrumental Ensemble, Concert Band/Orchestra, Instrumental Jazz, Piano Solo, Piano Ensemble, Vocal Solo, Vocal Ensemble, Vocal Jazz, Miscellaneous)

 - A recording of the work must be submitted with the composition unless it is absolutely impossible to record the work.
 Sequenced recordings are acceptable.

 - Each composition must have a title or number.